 Perched on the end of the pier is a fairground with traditional rides including the helter skelter, carousel and ghost train as well as a looping rollercoaster and rides that will keep thrill seekers happy.

 Did you know there have been 3 piers in Brighton.
 The 1st pier was the Royal Suspension Chain Pier opened in 1823 and was popular until the West Pier opened in 1866.
 The West Pier was in use until it closed in 1975 and despite efforts to save it, after several storms and fires, all that remains is the now iconic skeleton.

-The Palace Pier that is still in use today was opened in 1899 making it 122 years old and it’s one of the most popular attractions in the whole of the UK and something that no weekend in Brighton would be complete without seeing.
+The Palace Pier that is still in use today was opened in 1899 making it 122 years old.
+It’s one of the most popular attractions in the whole of the UK and something that no weekend in Brighton would be complete without seeing.

-The Lanes are a narrow, cobblestone web of 17th century cottages that were Brighton’s original fishing village and are now a gentrified but pleasant collection of boutique shops and cafes.
+The Lanes are a narrow, cobblestone web of 17th century cottages that were Brighton’s original fishing village and are now a gentrified but pleasant and interesting collection of boutique shops and cafes.